 We talked with Roxy Astor, one of the original Gorgeous Ladies of Wrestling.
 She shares her unlikely journey into the squared circle, what it was like to be a part of the history of the promotion, and that one time she made an actress from the Netflix GLOW series cry!

 GLOW Wrestler, Roxy Astor

 Growing up as a child in Auburn, Washington, Tracee Meltzer never had wrestling on her radar.
-She was more likely to be found watching Bugs Bunny and Road Runner Saturday mornings than the Portland Wrestling program that was on her local Seattle television during the early ’70s.
+She was more likely to be found watching Bugs Bunny and Road Runner Saturday mornings than the Portland Wrestling program on her local Seattle television during the early ’70s.

 "I moved to California to restart my life after a bad break-up.
 I got obsessed with Flashdance and just wanted to get to California, get my own place, and this was the way it was going to be.
 But it was not like that.
 I ended up sleeping on my sister’s couch and floor just to be able to stay in L.A."